mongodb/docs/source/reference/configuration-options.rst

-   Modify this value to changes the level of database profiling, which inserts information about operation performance into output of :option:`mongod` or the log file.
+   Modify this value to changes the level of database profiling, which inserts information about operation performance into output of :program:`mongod` or the log file.
 The following levels are available:

    =========  ==================================
    **Level**  **Setting**